enso-org/enso-archive/doc/types/design/types.md

   2. If not, find all functions with the matching name in the current module and all directly imported modules.
 These functions are the _candidates_.
   3. Eliminate any candidate `X` for which there is another candidate `Y` whose `this` argument type is strictly more specific.
-That is, `Y` self type is a substitution of `X` self type but not vice versa.
+That is, `Y` this type is a substitution of `X` this type but not vice versa.
-  4. If not all of the remaining candidates have the same self type, the search fails.
+  4. If not all of the remaining candidates have the same this type, the search fails.
   5. Eliminate any candidate `X` for which there is another candidate `Y` which type signature is strictly more specific.
 That is, `Y` type signature is a